-Applications are open for the 2017 European Charlemagne Youth Prize.
-The European Parliament and the ‘Foundation of the International Charlemagne Prize of Aachen’ invite young people from all EU Member States to submit projects run by and for youth showing an active participation in the development of Europe.
-The competition theme is EU development, integration and European identity issues.
+The European Parliament and the Foundation of the International Charlemagne Prize of Aachen invite young people from all the EU member states to participate in a competition on EU development, integration and European identity issues.
+Since 2008, the European Parliament together with the ‘Foundation of the International Charlemagne Prize of Aachen’ have each year been inviting young people from all EU Member States to submit projects run by and for youth showing an active participation in the development of Europe.

 The ‘European Charlemagne Youth Prize’ is awarded to projects, which: